0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

  <li>stat /app/flag.txt</li>
 </ul>
 <br>
-Since I was interested in a flag, I'v checked the response for that stat command which looked something like this:
+Since I was interested in the flag, I've checked the response for that stat command which looked something like this:
 <blockquote>
 <pre>
 # stat /app/flag.txt